specterLabsHub/my-talk/apps/docs/docs/editor/blocks/integrations/chatwoot.md

 # Chatwoot

 The Chatwoot integration block allows you to open a Chatwoot widget to allow your user to directly talk to a human.
-It allows you to add a Live Chat layer on your typebot.
+It allows you to add a Live Chat layer on your MyTalk.

 ## Requirements